scylladb/scylladb/docs/design-notes/system_keyspace.md

 Scylla performs better if partitions, rows, or cells are not too large.
-To help diagnose cases where these grow too large, scylla keeps 3 tables that record large partitions, rows, and cells, respectively.
+To help diagnose cases where these grow too large, scylla keeps 3 tables that record large partitions (including those with too many rows), rows, and cells, respectively.

 The meaning of an entry in each of these tables is similar.
-It means that there is a particular sstable with a large partition, row, or cell.
+It means that there is a particular sstable with a large partition, row, cell, or a partition with too many rows.
 In particular, this implies that:

 * There is no entry until compaction aggregates enough data in a single sstable.